openharmony/docs/en/application-dev/napi/native-relational-store-guidelines.md

-# RelationalStore Development
+# Relational Store Development

 ## When to Use

-RelationalStore provides a complete mechanism for local database management.
-It offers a series of APIs for adding, deleting, modifying, and querying data in an RDB store.
-To satisfy different needs in complicated scenarios, RelationalStore also supports direct execution of SQL statements.
+The RelationalStore module provides a complete mechanism for managing local databases.
+It offers a series of interfaces for adding, deleting, modifying, and querying data, and supports direct execution of SQL statements to satisfy different needs in complicated scenarios.

-## Basic concepts
+## Basic Concepts

 - **Predicates**: a representation of the property or feature of a data entity, or the relationship between data entities.
 It is used to define operation conditions.